mapprotocol/developer-docs/docs/base/mapo-relay-chain/example/how-to-become-a-new-validator-advanced_en.md

 You will need two keystore files, one for the account used for staking, called `account`, and one for the signer used for signing consensus blocks.

-If you want the Atlas node to run in the background without hanging up, you can use `nohup` and `&` together, or use `screen` or similar.
-Here we will demonstrate using `screen`.
+If you want your Atlas node to run in the background without hanging, you can use a combination of nohup and &, or tools like screen.
+Below, we will demonstrate using screen.

 `account.json`: keystore file for the account `signer.json`: keystore file for the signer